HomeDing/homeding.github.io/elements/index.md

 The [Time Element](/elements/time.md) sends actions with the actual local time.
 :::

-:::element dstime dstime
+:::element dstime
 The [DSTime Element](/elements/dstime.md) can retrieve the local time using the RTC DS3231 chip.
 :::

-:::element ntptime ntptime
+:::element ntptime
 The [NTPTime Element](/elements/ntptime.md) can retrieve the local time using the NTP protocol from a NTP server.
 :::

 <!--
-:::element dcftime dcftime
+:::element dcftime
 The [DCFTime Element](/elements/dcftime.md) can retrieve the local time from a DCF 77kHz signal over the air.
 :::
 -->

-:::element schedule schedule
+:::element schedule
 The [Schedule Element](/elements/schedule.md) creates on and off actions based on the actual local time.
 :::